-Explore the best of kid-friendly DC with these museums and attractions with the whole family
+Explore the best of kid-friendly DC with these museums and attractions that are perfect for the whole family.

 DC’s wealth of museums and attractions means there are always magical places where kids are transported from the ho-hum of touring to the “Wow!” of experiencing.
-Many of these sites feature interactive entertainment to help capture the attention of even the littlest sightseer.
-Here are 15 to get you started:
+Many of these sites feature interactive exhibits and entertainment to help capture the attention of even the littlest sightseer.
+Begin your exploring with these family-friendly museums and attractions.

 The National Museum of Natural History is an outstanding family destination.
 Kids of all ages will be fascinated by daily tarantula feedings or a stroll among live butterflies in the Butterfly Pavilion.
 There's also the Fossil Basecamp at the David H. Koch Hall of Fossils Deep Time exhibit, an interactive area that enlightens visitors on the topics of fossil dating, fossilization and evolution.

 Animal lovers young and old will adore a spin through the National Geographic Museum.
 There are changing exhibits that always feature work by the magazine’s photographers, as well as displays that showcase the efforts of international scientists to protect the natural world’s resources and animals.
-Children under 5 are free.
+Tickets are required, children under 5 are free.

 The American Presidency, America on the Move and The Price of Freedom are all interactive exhibits in the National Museum of American History.
 Be sure to ask the Welcome Center about the museum’s programs that day, which may include activities like peeking through a stereoscope, using a printing press or handling a cotton gin.
 Don’t leave without visiting Spark!Lab, where kids can try their hand at inventing.
 Wegmans Wonderplace is another kid-centric exhibition (geared towards ages 0-6) that provides a wealth of interactive experiences, including a kid-sized version of Julia Child's kitchen and a tugboat that the young ones can captain.